AlexanderFelixberger/AlexanderFelixberger/README.md

 ### What's Up!
 My name is Alexander :snowflake:

-- 🌱 Currently studying HTML, CSS and Javascript.
+- 🌱 Currently studying Cloud and Devops
 - I'm doing it:mortar_board: I'm doing it on cloud computing
 - 📫 How to contact me:
 - - alexander_felixberger@hotmail.com